Resource Pricing

 Fee market

 By default, Celestia's consensus nodes prioritize transactions in their mempools based on gas price.
 In version 1, there was no enforced minimum gas price, which allowed each consensus node to independently set its own minimum gas price in app.toml.
 This even permitted a gas price of 0, thereby creating the possibility of secondary markets.
-In version 2, Celestia introduces a global minimum gas price, a consensus constant, unaffected by individual node configurations.
-Although nodes retain the freedom to increase gas prices locally, all transactions in a block must be greater than or equal to the global minimum threshold.
-If a block is proposed that contains a tx with a gas price below the global min gas price, the block will be rejected as invalid.
+In version 2, Celestia introduces a network minimum gas price, a consensus constant, unaffected by individual node configurations.
+Although nodes retain the freedom to increase gas prices locally, all transactions in a block must be greater than or equal to the network minimum threshold.
+If a block is proposed that contains a tx with a gas price below the network min gas price, the block will be rejected as invalid.

 Estimating PFB cost